Mahi-Giri/react-weather-app/README.md

 ## In the project directory, you can run:

+You need to install node_modules for that use this command in integrated terminal
 ### `npm install --force`

 Force is necessary due to certain package dependencies.

+after installing node_modules use this command in integrated terminal for running project
 ### `npm start`